graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 Due to the above validation, resolvers defined on fields of interface types are never be used by GraphQL.NET.
 As such, resolvers are not generated for fields of `AutoRegisteringInterfaceGraphType`s in version 7.2+.

+### 18. `SchemaValidationVisitor` has more runtime checks

+From version 7.4 on, only root fields of subscriptions should set `StreamResolver` and only object output types should set `Resolver` properties.
+This change may be potentially breaking for your apps, because schema will throw exception during initialization.
+To get rid of that exception just stop setting these properties for fields mentioned in exception message.